 Property Accident Injury Attorneys Serving Santa Clara County and the San Francisco Bay Area

 Owning property means taking responsibility for the safety of people you invite onto your property.
-Whether you were injured at a retail store or on any other commercial or residential premises, the property owner may be liable for your injuries.
+If you were injured at a retail store or other commercial or residential premises, the property owner may be liable for your injuries.

 Injured on a Negligent Property Owners Premises?

 At the law firm of Corsiglia McMahon & Allard, L.L.P. in San Jose, our experienced personal injury trial lawyers represent seriously injured people and the families of those who have died in accidents caused by a property owner’s or homeowner’s negligence.
 Contact us today for a free consultation with a knowledgeable, respected California premises liability attorney.
 You will not pay anything unless we win your case.